-Here’s a quick overview of what you should know to help make the most of Medicare Open Enrollment:
+Here’s a quick overview of what you should know to help make the most of Medicare:

 - Medicare Open Enrollment allows older adults enrolled in Medicare to make changes to their plan once each year.
 Open Enrollment takes place every year from October 15th through December 7th.

-- Any changes that you make during Medicare Open Enrollment this year will go into effect January 1st of 2022.
+- Any changes that you make during this time will go into effect January 1st of 2022.

 - During the Open Enrollment period, you can sign up for original Medicare (parts A and B), Medicare Part D (prescription drug coverage), or a Medicare Advantage Plan (part C).